inno-v/Whisker.js/README.md

 });
 ```
 Every invocation of `Whisker();` will create a new Whisker instance.

-You can also connect Whisker like any other event lister, say, to elements such as forms.
+You can also connect Whisker like any other event lister, for instance, to elements such as forms.

 ### Mapping the keyboard